 What Piper says is pretty profound.
 I think if we all gave serious consideration to what is being said, it would change the way we would do everything in our lives.
 God created everything (and ultimately us) so that His glory would be displayed to everyone and so that He would be praised.
 This means that when we make resolutions for the New Year, we need to ask the question, “does this display the glory of God, or is this self-serving?”

 Making the Right Resolutions

-If, as Christians, we want to make the resolutions for the New Year, we have to seriously consider a few important things.
-First we have to (like I have already mentioned) ask, “what will glorify God the most?”
-If we are mindful of glorifying God in every resolution we make, then it will be easier for us to decided which resolutions are worth pursuing and which ones aren’t.
+If, as Christians, we want to make the resolutions for the New Year, we have to seriously consider a few essential things.
+First, we have to (like I have already mentioned) ask, “what will glorify God the most?”
+If we are mindful of glorifying God in every resolution we make, then it will be easier for us to decide which resolutions are worth pursuing and which ones aren’t.